thrashr888/dropbox-taskpaper-editor/README.md

 This app allows you to edit your Taskpaper documents stored in Dropbox directly from the browser.
 It requires "Full Dropbox" permissions in order to edit the Taskpaper files.

 This is a client-side app using AngularJS and Dropbox APIs.
 It does not require a server to run.
-You can deploy directly to Dropbox or AWS.
+You should be able to deploy directly to Dropbox, S3, Google Drive or other static file hosts.
 If so, you'll need to setup your own Dropbox App [https://www.dropbox.com/developers/apps] and add the ngDropbox callback url to the whitelist.
 For example: "http://localhost:9000/bower_components/ngDropbox/callback.html".
 Then add your appKey in `app/scripts/app.js`.

 Setup
 -----